 If you’re a beginner and want to go somewhere to surf, then Berawa is the perfect surf spot in Canggu for you.
 It’s also great for intermediate surfers too.
 Berawa is a classic beach break mixed with rocky reefs and a gradually slanting bottom where you can find both left and right waves which often reach the height of three to eight feet.
-On the beach, you will also find rental surf equipment and plenty of cafes.
+On the beach, you will also find surfboards to hire and plenty of cafes nearby.

-This spot is suitable for beginners to take their first surf lessons.
+This spot is suitable for beginners to take their first lessons when surfing Canggu.
 The bottom here is sandy mixed with reefs and waves are only 1-2 ft high, mostly slow and long which ideally allows learners to improve their skills efficiently and to practice their turns.

-Batu Bolong is also a desirable option for those who like surfing a longboard and SUP, because the waves are fat and relatively slow, both left and right.
-The significant advantage is that waves are long enough, so you will get the opportunity to improve skills and manoeuvres without much fear.
+Batu Bolong is also a desirable option for those who like surfing a longboard and SUP because the waves are fat and relatively slow, both left and right.
+The significant advantage is that waves are long enough, so you will get the opportunity to improve skills and maneuvers when surfing Canggu without much fear.

 It’s a popular spot – thanks to its beginner-friendly features – so it’s worth arriving early and catching the mid-tide.

-Old Man’s is named after a bar nearby and is in the neighbourhood of Batu Bolong.
+Old Man’s is named after a bar nearby and is in the neighborhood of Batu Bolong.

 Although, it’s a more challenging spot for beginners with its 3-8 ft high, fast waves which often break further from the coast.
 It’s ideal for the fans of longboards and intermediate surfers who will enjoy the good swells.

-Echo Beach is considered as the central spot in Canggu; it includes three similar areas in itself and is easy to paddle from one spot to the other.
+Echo Beach is considered as the central spot when surfing Canggu; it includes three similar areas in itself and is easy to paddle from one spot to the other.
 There is a perfect reef-break with both left and right waves which hit a shallow reef and surfers can just go flat out.
-It’s best for advanced surfers and is a often host to regular surfing competitions.
+It’s best for advanced surfers and is often host to regular surfing competitions.

 Right next to Echo Beach, this spot is a beach-break with a left wave, where, with certain wind and swell conditions you will share this spot with bodyboarders.
 In general, the same features as Echo except you just need to be extremely cautious in rip currents.